-4.2 A student wishing to enrol in a further 3 credit points above the recommended full time study load as indicated in clause 4.1, and their Course Grade Point Average (GPA) is 5.0 or higher, no approval is required except if the Course and Subject Handbook specifically restricts the maximum annual study load to 24 credit points per year.
+4.2 A student wishing to enrol in a further 3 credit points above the recommended full time study load as indicated in clause 5.1, with a Course Grade Point Average (GPA) of 5.0 or higher, requires no approval except if the Course and Subject Handbook specifically restricts the maximum annual study load to 24 credit points per year.

 4.4 The Home Campus Enrolment Team will advise the student of the outcome.